Ph.D. program in Developmental Science

 The DS graduate specialization offers unique research opportunities across different developmental domains using multiple methodologies with a focus on the integration of basic developmental science with practice and policy.
 Robust collaborations—local, national, and international—help drive the program’s progress and innovation.
 Researchers work across DS labs within the Child Development Labs at Boston University as well as with developmental science colleagues in other schools at the University.
 This distinguishing feature means that DS students gain particularly broad, hands-on training.

-The director of the Program in Developmental Science is Amanda Tarullo (Sem I).
+The director of the Program in Developmental Science is Kimberly Saudino (Sem II AY 20/21).